avivz450/A-GBusinessesPromotions/Documentation/Progress.md

     + Once user pressed on "My Businesses", in any site, he will see all the businesses that the user created in any site, including the status.
     + After the user pressed on "Edit" on a certain business, he will be reffered to edit that business in the relevant website.
 + Add contact us page including sending an email to all website admins once pressing submit
++ Styling: explore businesses
++ Add filter and sort to businesses
 ## Plans
 ### Must have (by priority):
 + Once the user pressed on connect business, he will be on pending (+ notifications)
 + Business page (include styling)
-+ Add filter and sort to businesses and sales
++ Add filter and sort to sales
-+ Styling: explore sale/business
++ Styling: explore sales
 + Edit sales of user :
     + Once user pressed on "My Sales", in any site, he will see all the sales that the user created in any site, including the status.
     + After the user pressed on "Edit" on a certain sale, he will be reffered to edit that sale in the relevant website.